 Once I had a layout I liked that wasn’t too formal but also not too eclectic I started laying out the photos I knew I had in the frames.
-That let me start to see the display come together and move things as needed.
+That let me start to see the staircase gallery wall display come together and move things as needed.
 I also was able to identify that most of the photos were from our newborn sessions with the fabulous Marta Locklear and it would be nice to have some more recent photos of the boys.
-Also I wanted photos of David with the boys.
+Also, I wanted photos of David with the boys.
 Luckily I was able to dig through my archives and find photos I was looking for but I know for our next family session there are a few images I would like to try to capture like something vertical with just David and the boys.
 I can tell you as a photographer knowing a client wants a specific photo in a certain orientation before we do the session is so helpful.
 That lets me know to shoot for that image to be sure we can fill the space they need.

 Now that everything was ready to go it was hanging time.
 I’ll go into more details about ways to hang a photo display in another blog post.
-For this display I used a mix of gorilla hooks, nails and command strips.
-My perfectionist heart loves having a secure easy way to hang things with my gorilla hooks and then using command strips to ensure everything is straight and extra secure!
-I laid out my layout on the wall with kraft paper cut to size help by a low tack tape, here is another iphone shot that I shared on Instagram.
-Pardon my non straightness, I was doing this without a ladder (ps this is my favorite ladder, so versatile)!
+For this staircase gallery wall display, I used a mix of gorilla hooks, nails, and command strips.
+My perfectionist’s heart loves having a secure easy way to hang things with my gorilla hooks and then using command strips to ensure everything is straight and extra secure!
+I laid out my layout on the wall with kraft paper cut to size help by a low tack tape, here is another iPhone shot that I shared on Instagram.
+Pardon my non-straightness, I was doing this without a ladder (ps this is my favorite ladder, so versatile)!

 And the almost done still tweaking and adding photos Instagram share :).
 After taking this photo and looking at the display for a while I decided I needed to add another frame to the middle to give it more balance.